New Jersey's Green Amendment For The Generations

 It is important we continue to build strong support for this proposal.
 Every member of the New Jersey legislature should support protecting environmental rights as an inalienable human right.
 Send your letter today to your assembly member and senator and urge them to be vocal and active in support.

 Eager to help advance passage of New Jersey’s Green Amendment?
 Great!
 Because we need your help.
-Here are five things you can do.
+Here are six things you can do.